ae2079/funding-pot/README.md

 1. `projects.json`: Contains on object where each key is a project name and each value is an object containing the safe address and the orchestrator address of the project, the NFT contract address associated with the early access round, and the amount of collateral tokens to be used as matching funds.
 This file should be updated whenever a new project is added or an existing one is updated.
 There is an example file under `/data/test/input/projects.json`.
 If you run the tests for the first time, an additional project ("GENERATED_TEST_PROJECT") will be added to `/data/test/input/projects.json`.

+Nested under the key `BATCH_CONFIGS` you need - surprise - to put the batch config.
+The key corresponds to the batch number.

 **Example:**

 ```json